By Dick Mercer

 – – – – – – – – – – – – – – – – – – – –

-Richard Mercer has been a Visiting Instructor of English and Core (especially Edgar Allan Poe and Samuel Beckett) at the University of Richmond.
+This essay is Richard Mercer’s fifth analysis of heroism from the Buddhist perspective.
+His first essay focused on the Bodhisattva.
+Mercer has been a Visiting Instructor of English and Core (especially Edgar Allan Poe and Samuel Beckett) at the University of Richmond.
 He has studied Buddhism since the early 1990s.
-Only recently has he realized that the Boddhisattva ideal is a wonderful and practicable model to follow.
+Only recently has he realized that the Bodhisattva ideal is a wonderful and practicable model to follow.